Counting $3$-dimensional algebraic tori over $\mathbb{Q}$: Introduction

+induced by $\rho_T$.
+For a degree $n$ number field $K$, $T = \res_{K/\Q} \G_m$ (Weil restriction of $\G_m$) is an $n$-dimensional torus over $\Q$ whose splitting field is $K^c$ and the Artin conductor is $C(\res_{K/\Q} \G_m)=D_K$ (see \cite[Section 1.2]{Lee21}).
+This shows that counting tori over $\Q$ of given dimension by Artin conductor is a generalization of counting number fields of given degree by discriminant.

-The following two conjectures on the number of the isomorphism classes of $n$-dimensional tori over $\Q$ are analogues of Linnik's and Malle's conjectures for tori over $\Q$.
-Note that the second conjecture follows from a more general conjecture of Ellenberg and Venkatesh \cite[Question 4.3]{EV05}.
+Let $N_n^{\tor}(X)$ be the number of the isomorphism classes of tori over $\Q$ of dimension $n$ such that $C(T) \leq X$.
+For a finite subgroup $H \neq 1$ of $\GL_n(\Z)$, $N_n^{\tor}(X; H)$ denotes the number of such tori $T$ over $\Q$ such that $G_T$ is conjugate to $H$ in $\GL_n(\Z)$.
+The following two conjectures from \cite{Lee21} are analogues of Linnik's and Malle's conjectures for tori over $\Q$.
+Note that the second conjecture follows from a more general conjecture of Ellenberg and Venkatesh \cite[Question 4.3]{EV05}, so it is not new.
 It is also remarkable that the second conjecture implies the first conjecture \cite[Corollary 3.6]{Lee21}.

 \begin{conjecture} (\cite[Conjecture 3.1]{Lee21}) For every $n \geq 1$, there exists a constant $c_n>0$ satisfying

 \end{conjecture}

 \begin{conjecture} (\cite[Conjecture 3.2]{Lee21}) For every $n \geq 1$ and a finite subgroup $1 \neq H \leq \GL_n(\Z)$,